-If you’re visiting Dorset in the winter months then make sure you take advantage of the quieter times.
+If you’re visiting Dorset for a winter break then make sure you take advantage of the quieter times.
 There are loads of great winter walks in south Dorset.
 Don your wellington boots and woolly hat and head out for a leisurely walk, taking in some of South Dorset’s best scenery.
 Enjoy peace, quiet and tranquility as you hike along some of the regions best footpaths and trails.
 Don’t forget to pack your camera, you’re guaranteed to capture some stunning views.

 After a busy day of exploring on foot, head back to the comfort of our Dorset holiday park, where you can warm up and cosy down for a relaxing evening.

-Here’s our pick of the top 10 winter walks in South Dorset:
+Here’s our pick of the top 10 winter walks to enjoy during a walking holiday in South Dorset:

 Take a stroll around the pretty village of Corfe Castle.
 With a heritage railway, a model village and of course the castle ruins themselves, there’s no shortage of things to do.
 Corfe is also a great location to start a number of superb circular walks.
 Head up on to the ridgeway which runs either side of the castle and you can take in some spectacular views of Purbeck.
 When you’re back in the village there is a number of pubs and cafes for you to take on some well deserved refreshments.

 Another National Trust location which is great to visit out of the high season is the Kingston Lacy Estate.
 Visitors can opt to buy tickets just for the grounds and can choose from the many walking routes around the grounds.
 Dogs on leads are welcome in the woods and gardens here too so the whole family can enjoy the fabulous surroundings.